Dive Deeper with Leah Carey

 SPEAKER 2: I do enjoy trimming it with beard clippers or something but I can’t take a razor to it.
-My skin is so sensitive, I get angry kitty.
+My skin is so sensitive like an angry kitty.
 I just can’t go completely bare.
 I like it bare for about twelve hours and then my life is hell for about a week.

-SPEAKER 5: Hair down there, au naturel.
-I have very soft not curly, so he actually prefers that I don’t trim it.
+SPEAKER 6: I have very soft not curly, so he actually prefers that I don’t trim it.

 SPEAKER 8: I’m mostly bare.
-I went through a period of time where I was waxing and then I just kind of got lazy because I have two kids and it’s hard to have the time to go to the waxing studio.
-So right now, I’m shaving it, but I’m not shaving it every day so at this current moment, it’s probably not completely bare.
+I went through a period of time where I was waxing and then I just kind of got lazy because I had two kids and it’s hard to have the time to go to the waxing studio so right now, I’m shaving it, but I’m not shaving it every day so at this current moment, it’s probably not completely bare.

 SPEAKER 9: Because I need it waxed every four months.
-Depending on when you get me in that cycle, either or.
+Depending on when you get me in that cycle.

 SPEAKER 10: Hair, though I like to be very, very trimmed.
-I don’t like a lot.
 I regularly get bikini waxes.
 So I definitely like there to be hair but not a lot.